Pengxuan-Zhu-Phys/Jarvis-Docs/docs/core/calculator.md

 - `SLHA`
 - `File`

-For `Json`, the current write action is:
+For `JSON`, the current write action is:

 - `Dump`